MicroFocus/leanft-selenium-js-sdk/README.md

 #### By.each

-Returns a new locator that enables finding elements based on the combination of locators (attributes, tags, styles etc.).
+Returns a new locator that enables finding elements based on a combination of locators (attributes, tags, styles etc.).

 #### By.any